oneafter909/strawberryfilereorder/README.md

-# Jonio Strawberry File Reorder
+# Jonio Strawberry File Administrator

 Strawberry File Reorder is an CL application which will reorder your files.</br>